zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 1. We only transfer the current state of the repository to github, so we do not include the git history, while having the history would be very valuable to track down decisions for code changes, it is simply too big of a security risk and would require the maintainers to audit all commits.

-2. We automatically merge project files with our baseline files, so ensure all repositories have a minimal set of files, these are templated with employee names, emails and github names, so contact info and meta data is consistent.
+2. We automatically merge project files with our baseline files, so ensure all repositories have a minimal set of files, these are templates with employee names, emails and github names, so contact info and meta data is consistent.

 3. The project is setup with a dedicated team assigned to it, with the correct branch protection in place and compliance tooling installed by default (we have a bot called [Zincr](https://github.com/zalando-incubator/zincr) for this)

-And that is our release process for initially releasing new projects, I hope it gave you an insight into what a company of Zalano's size have to consider before releaing new code and how we have tried to keep the process simple and transparent for the maintainers of our projects.
+And that is our release process for initially releasing new projects, I hope it gave you an insight into what a company of Zalando's size have to consider before releasing new code and how we have tried to keep the process simple and transparent for the maintainers of our projects.

-In future posts, I will go through how we monitor current projects, how we decide what to keep and what to decommision as the projects evolve.
+In future posts, I will go through how we monitor current projects, how we decide what to keep and what to decommission as the projects evolve.